yuliskov/SmartTube/README.md

 ## FAQ

+### Q: Videos buffer a LOT

+A: Try to switch to encrypted DNS like NextDNS.
+You can set-up such DNS automatically or manually.
+To automatic set-up you can [the Intra apk at fdroid](https://f-droid.org/en/packages/app.intra/) and the ["AutoStart - No root"](https://play.google.com/store/apps/details?id=com.autostart) apk to make it autolaunch after every TV restart.
+For manual set-up [use this guide](https://www.reddit.com/r/MiBox/s/7esEVGtAAa).

 ### Q: There is no result for the search that I say (Android 11)

 A: They're some reports that the latest update for "Google app for Android TV" could cause this bug.
 Deleting the update should fix the problem.